MFR 1, 703, MFC

 Note to Researcher: Items from Accession A19-53 were added to this Sub-Group after the microfilm (Item 2, below) was created.

 Top half of the Free Press Underground cover which contains the controversial cartoon in the lower half of the page (lower half not shown).
 This issue was originally banned by the Board of Curators.

-Series Descriptions:This Record Sub-Group is divided into nine record series, with each publication comprising its own series and arranged there under chronologically.
+Series Descriptions:This Record Sub-Group is divided into eleven record series, with each publication comprising its own series and arranged there under chronologically.
 Series One contains supplementary information and materials relating to "underground" student publications at MU and also includes a microfilm collection of these publications gathered from the holdings of the University Archives, Ellis Library Special Collections, and the UM Library Depository.

 Series One - Supplementary Material

 Item 1 - "Underground Newspaper Collection: UM Libraries" is a listing of the underground newspaper holdings for the University of Missouri libraries, listing 120 publications, from MU as well as elsewhere in the United States and Canada.

 Item 2 - "Underground Student Publications" is a microfilmed collection of the combined holdings of Ellis Library Special Collections, University Archives, and the UM Library Depository.
 Click here to view the microfilm index.

 Series Two - Anarchy, A Journal of Desire Armed